valbiswas/angular-test/README.md

 5. Introduce configurable pagination (rows of 5, 10, 20)
 6. Introduce sortable columns
 7. Introduce a filter for searching by city name
+8. Write relavant test case
+9. Create a graph with a median of the average global temperature and then plot cities on each side of the graph as per temperature
+10. You can use 3rd party libraries/components

 # Open weather API